syncfusion-content/winui-docs/winui/Linear-Gauge/getting-started.md

 ![Initialize linear gauge](images/getting-started/gauge.png)

+N> Default axis will be added when initializing the linear gauge control.

 ## Add axis to the linear gauge

 You can set a linear axis for the gauge using Axis property of SfLinearGauge.
-You can specify the minimum and maximum values of axis using the [`Minimum`]() and [`Maximum`]() properties as demonstrated in the following code snippet.
+You can specify the minimum and maximum values of axis using the `Minimum` and `Maximum` properties as demonstrated in the following code snippet.

 {% tabs %}